-Sancti In the u

-es.
-Sanctions are applied consistently by all staff, but

-with the provision for flexibility to take account of individual circumstances.
+In the use of sanctions, pupils learn from experience to expect fair and consistently applied punishments which differentiate between serious and minor offences.
+Sanctions are applied consistently by all staff, but with the provision for flexibility to take account of individual circumstances.
 We have an agreed system of sanctions to register disapproval of unacceptable behaviour.
 Responses range from polite reminders to permanent exclusion, and are intended to: